FREQUENTLY ASKED QUESTIONS

 Stain Resistance: In general, darker granites are very dense and sometimes there isn’t a requirement for a sealer.
 On the other hand, lighter granites are more porous, which make them prone to stains, requiring multiple coats of sealer to be considered stain resistant.
 Whichever the case, if properly treated, granite will make a great stain-resistant countertop surface.

-Sealing.
-Granite: is a porous material.
+Sealing: Granite is a porous material.
 Most fabricators will apply a sealer to granite countertops before they are installed which will protect them from absorbing liquids too quickly.
 Being porous is not necessarily a bad quality.
 If liquids are left on the surface for long periods of time, they will eventually absorb.
 But just like they absorb, they will also evaporate.
 Depending on what the substance is that needs to be removed, you can apply different poultices to speed the process along.
 However, many will evaporate on their own without the use of chemicals or cleaning products.

 Maintenance: Granite countertops are considered to be a low maintenance countertop surface.
 The likelihood of needing to be repaired or resurfaced is low.
 Technology for sealers has come a long way over the years, and many will last more than 10 years before needing to be reapplied.
 When they do need to be reapplied, it is something that most homeowners can do on their own as the process is similar to cleaning.
 Simply apply the product and wipe off the excess.
 It is a good idea to ask your installer which sealer was initially applied and use the same kind to reapply.
 Some sealers don’t play nicely with each other and when mixed, can create a sticky mess.